Media-Ed-Online/intro-web-dev-2018aut/_docs/topic-05/05-media-mgmnt/page-01.md

 Nearly every page we visit has some form of embedded media.

-[HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) introduced new features, specifications, and elements.
+[HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) introduced new features, specifications, and elements, like `<video>`, `<audio>`, and `<picture>` elements.
+As their names imply these elements are intended to provide multimedia functionality to webpages.
 One of the stated goals for the W3 Consortium with these new specs was to address multimedia in order to “make video and audio first-class citizens in the Open Web.”

-From this work came new elements, like `<video>`, `<audio>`, and `<picture>` elements.
-As their names imply these elements are intended to provide multimedia functionality to webpages.

-As with all stages in web design, it is important to keep a well-organized media directory.
-And as HTML5 is still in development and being accepted by browsers, we need to provide text or fallback files should the intended media files or elements not be accessible.
+As with all stages in web design, it is important to keep a well-organized media directory. _As HTML5 is still in development and being accepted by browsers, we need to provide text or fallback files should the intended media files or elements not be accessible._

 ## Directory Structure

-As you've been doing with image files, you are encouraged to store multimedia files in a separate sub-directory so as to keep the directory structure of your site clean.
+As you've been doing with image files, you are encouraged to store media files in a separate sub-directory so as to keep the directory structure of your site clean.
+Images generally get their own sub-directory.

 The following demonstrates a possible directory structure: